 The site has remained undeveloped since annexation in 1969.
-The subject property is currently under four (4) separate zoning designations.
-The northeast portion is currently zoned PBC/AO (Planned Business Center with Airport Overlay) by Ordinance No. 84-196; the northwest portion is currently zoned OC/AO (Office Complex with Airport Overlay) by Ordinance No. 84-195; the southeast portion is currently zoned PUD (Planned Unit Development; Townhomes, 35 ft. max bldg. ht., 11.668 du/ac with Navigation Preservation Overlay) by Ordinance No. 03-36; lastly the southwest portion is currently zoned PUD/CR (Planned Unit Development with Conditions of Record) by Ordinance No. 84-194.
+The subject property is currently under four (4) separate zoning designations (see attached Current Zoning Depiction).
+The northeast portion is currently zoned PBC/AO (Planned Business Center with Airport Overlay) in Ordinance No. 84-196; the northwest portion is currently zoned OC/AO (Office Complex with Airport Overlay) in Ordinance No. 84-195; the southeast portion is currently zoned PUD (Planned Unit Development; Townhomes, 35 ft. max bldg. ht., 11.668 du/ac with Navigation Preservation Overlay) in Ordinance No. 03-36; lastly the southwest portion is currently zoned PUD/CR (Planned Unit Development with Conditions of Record) in Ordinance No. 84-194.

-Three (3) of the above zonings were approved in 1984, with the last one to be approved in 2003.
+Three (3) of the above zonings were completed in 1984, with the last one to be completed in 2003.
 The rezoning under Ordinance No. 03-36 overlaps the zone boundary of Ordinance No. 84-194 as indicated on that attached Current Zoning Depiction.
 When the applicant first approached city staff for development requirements, this was observed and staff required a zone change to fix the issue of the overlapping zonings.